joinnewleaf/newleafapp/README.md

 II.
 General description

 New Leaf is a web application capable of delivering remote health monitoring for management of chronic diseases like diabetes and hypertension.
 New Leaf was built using Internet of Things technology and will soon support tracking blood pressure and heart rate for chronic disease prevention.
 Features include goal setting, personalized feedback, and a focus on alleviating data entry burden.
 Additionally, it provides physicians with data analytics on patients’ habits between visits.
-Our primary tool reduced data-entry burden associated with dietary.
-The tool is a digital wallet card, which writes health data to a web-based food diary during food purchases in real-time.
-This tool won an honorable mention in the 2nd round of last year’s Smart Cities competition, and has been substantially expanded into a product focused on chronic disease control and education.
-A demo of our MVP can be seen in the video.

 III.
 Why is it needed?